bermi/bermi-SDK/design.md

 // Get a list of quotes for a movie const quotes: QuotesResponse = await lotr.listMovieQuotes("123"); // => { docs: [{ _id: "456", character: "789", dialog: "You shall not pass!" }], ... }

-// The following convenience methods are also available to avoid having to
-// pass the pagination options. const allMovies: Movie[] = await lotr.allMovies();
-const allQuotes: Quote[] = await lotr.allMovieQuotes("123");
 ```

 ### Authentication